grafana/mimir/docs/internal/contributing/how-to-convert-config-to-per-tenant-limit.md

 If a config option is not present in the `limits` section, it cannot be overridden on a per-tenant basis.
 If the need arises to override an existing config option for individual tenants, we must follow a deprecation process to move the option into the `limits` section.

-## Deprecation and Conversion Process
+## Deprecation and Migration Process

 We need to ensure that: